rsyncOSX/RsyncOSXdocs/content/post/json.md

 To enable JSON support is a **two step** process.
 There are three parts in the File menu dedicated for JSON support:

 - Verfiy (JSON) (shortcut `⌘V`) - verify either converted JSON or PLIST files
-- View output (shortcut `⌘O`) -  after a verify open the output and select Logfile (select by a return in output view)
+- View output (shortcut `⌘O`) -  after a verify open the output and select Logfile
 - Transform (shortcut `⌘J`) - enables the transform button for either JSON or PLIST

 ![](/images/RsyncOSX/master/json/filemenu.png)